ChristianCasazza/mtadata/README.md

 ```bash
 uvx harlequin
 ```
-Then use it to connect to the duckdb file we created with scripts/create.py
+Then use it to connect to the duckdb file we created during our pipeline.

 ```bash
 harlequin app/sources/app/data.duckdb